Denise

 Beddows

-Award winning author of the best-selling series of contemporary espionage thrillers The Thames House Files, and also true crime .
+Award winning author of best-selling espionage thrillers and also writer of cozy crime novels and true crime

-Winner of the Georgina Hawtrey-Woore Award for non-fiction.
 Awarded the Chill With a Book readers' Premier Book and Book of the Month awards January 2023.
-Shortlisted and awarded a 'Highly Commended' at the True Crime Awards 2024.
+Shortlisted at the True Crime Awards in 2024 and 2025.

 Denise Beddows' Latest Releases